What the Claude Code Source Leak Reveals

 - Adding or removing rules files breaks the cache

 The 14 vectors explain a pattern many power users have noticed: sessions that start fast gradually slow down.
 Each configuration change accumulates cache breaks.
-The “sticky latch” design means you cannot recover by reverting the change — the cache is gone for the session.
+The “sticky latch” design means you cannot recover by reverting the change.
+Once broken, the cache stays broken for the session.

 Best practice: Set your CLAUDE.md, rules files, and MCP config before starting a session.
 Do not modify them mid-session.